-If your enthusiasm on Instagram is any indication, you’re excited about our new CBD Chocolates (same!).
+If your enthusiasm on Instagram is any indication, you’re excited about our new Hemp Chocolates (same!).
 But, we bet you’ve got questions about this slightly mysterious and definitely intriguing holistic wellness super-ingredient.
 So we asked Cassie Walker, author, self-described movement enthusiast, former Pilates instructor, professional budtender (more on that in a moment) and all-around wellness expert, to take us to school.
 Cassie, take it away…

 Can you give us some background on what you do and how you found your way to this industry?
 What inspired you?